founder of naked leader

 I walked the talk

-So, eight years ago, inspired by Sir Ken Robinson’s No 1 TED talk on creativity I co-founded a social enterprise in my sons’ primary school in Paddington, called STEAM Co.
+So, eight years ago, inspired by talk on creativity I co-founded a social enterprise in my sons’ primary school in Paddington, called STEAM Co.

 A unique community collaboration: